-Class III Directors Whose Term Expires at the 2025 Annual Meeting:
+Class III Directors Whose Term Expires at the 2028 Annual Meeting (provided they are re-elected at the 2025 Annual Meeting):

 Brendan J. Curran

 Director since: 2024 Independent

 Brendan J. Curran was appointed to the Board effective January 1, 2024.
 Mr. Curran is currently an operating resource and advisor to ATL Partners, a New York based private equity firm specializing in mergers & acquisitions.
 He also serves as Chairman of the Board of Aero Accessories, a leading independent component maintenance facility based in Miramar, FL.
 Mr. Curran's leadership experience includes public company senior executive roles at Boeing Global Services, Crane Co., United Technologies Corporation, Pratt & Whitney Commercial Engines, and Hamilton Sundstrand.
 From 2020 to 2022, Mr. Curran served as Chairman of the Board of Boeing Asia-Pacific Aviation Services.
 Mr. Curran graduated from Columbia Business School with a Master of Business Administration degree and earned his Bachelor of Science degree in mechanical engineering from the University of Vermont.
 While at Columbia, he was awarded the Center for International Business Fellowship.